-A good, well-designed customer survey allows organizations to compare themselves against others, understand the items that have the greatest influence on customer satisfaction, and contain custom tailor-made questions.
+A good, well-designed customer survey allows organizations to compare themselves against others and understand the items that have the greatest influence on customer experience.

-A customer survey should have custom tailor-made questions.
-Now is your opportunity to find out if customers would respond well to a new product/service offering?
+A customer survey is your opportunity to find out if customers would respond well to a new product/service offering.
 If you have internal service standards, you will be able to determine if you are meeting those standards.
-A good customer survey will be able to provide answers to these types of questions.
+A good customer survey will be able to provide answers to these questions and many more.